cinderblocks/libremetaverse/CONTRIBUTING.md

 ### Before Submitting

-- ?
-Code builds successfully
+- ✅ Code builds successfully (`dotnet build -c Release`)
-- ?
-All tests pass
+- ✅ All tests pass (`dotnet test`)
-- ?
-No new compiler warnings
+- ✅ No new compiler warnings
-- ?
-Documentation updated if needed
+- ✅ Documentation updated if needed
+- ✅ [MIGRATION.md](MIGRATION.md) updated if the PR removes or renames a public API
-- ?
-Commit messages are clear
+- ✅ Commit messages are clear

 ### PR Description Should Include